Introducing the 2024-25 London Symphonia / Western University Fellows

 Viola

-Tasman Tantasawat is a violist from Thailand currently studying the Master in Music Performance degree program under the guidance of Sharon Wei.
+Tasman Tantasawat is a violist from Thailand currently studying the DMA in viola performance program under the guidance of Sharon Wei.
 Tasman came to Canada in 2014 and spent most of his time in Halifax, Nova Scotia where he received his Bachelor of Music Degree in music performance from Dalhousie University.
-He is currently in his first year of DMA program at the University of Western Ontario.

 Tasman was the principal violist for the Nova Scotia Youth Orchestra for two years, and he was awarded winner of the Concerto Night competition, subsequently performing with Dalhousie Symphony orchestra as a soloist in 2021.
 Tasman has performed in multiple music festivals, most recently participating in the Scotia Festival of Music 2022 in Halifax.
-He was accepted into the renowned National Youth Orchestra of Canada for their 2022 and 2023 tour, where he performed in multiple cities across Ontario, Quebec and east Canada.
+He was accepted into the renowned National Youth Orchestra of Canada for their 2022, 2023 and 2024 tour.
+He received the Stephen Sitarski Leadership Award during his tour in 2024 in recognition of his leadership capability within the orchestra.

 Eve Thompson